Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 - For most Americans, using an IRA or 401(k) to subscribe is a bad idea.
 The narrow exceptions exist but require specialist structuring before any documents are signed.

-- The single most important question to ask any of the four funds before you wire money is whether they will provide a PFIC Information Statement signed by an authorised representative every year for the duration of your investment.
+- The single most important question to ask any US-accepting fund before subscribing is whether it will provide a PFIC Information Statement signed by an authorised representative every year for the duration of your investment.

 Table of contents